 Estimate - Goodwill and trade name are not subject to amortization and are tested for impairment annually or more frequently if events or circumstances indicate that the assets might be impaired.
 Impairment is identified by comparing the recoverable amount of the Cash Generating Unit ("CGU") to its carrying value.
-To the extent the CGU's carrying amount exceeds its recoverable amount, an impairment loss is recognized in the consolidated statement of net earnings and comprehensive income (loss).
+To the extent the

+CGU's carrying amount exceeds its recoverable amount, an impairment loss is recognized in the consolidated statement of net earnings and comprehensive income (loss).

-The recoverable amount of the CGU is based on the fair value less costs of disposal.
+The recoverable amount of the CGU is based on comparing the greater of the fair value less costs of disposal and its value in use to the carrying value.
 The fair value is the price that could be received for an asset or CGU in an orderly transaction between market participants at the measurement date, less costs of disposal.
+The value in use is derived using estimated future cash flows that are discounted with an interest rate that reflects risk for the Corporation and the time value of money.
 Management undertakes an assessment of relevant market data, which includes the current publicly quoted market capitalization of the Corporation.

-As at January 28, 2018 and January 29, 2017, impairment reviews were performed by comparing the carrying value of goodwill and the trade name with the recoverable amount of the CGU to which goodwill and the trade name have been allocated.
+As at February 3, 2019 and January 28, 2018, impairment reviews were performed by comparing the carrying value of goodwill and the trade name with the recoverable amount of the CGU to which goodwill and the trade name have been allocated.
 Management determined that there has been no impairment.